git/git.github.io/rev_news/drafts/edition-92.md

   [version 4](https://lore.kernel.org/git/pull.1353.v4.git.1663598215154.gitgitgadget@gmail.com/)
   with the suggested changes.

-  Junio commented a bit on how to make sure people get Cc'ed in the emails sent by [GitGitGadget](https://gitgitgadget.github.io/) but was happy with the patch itself which has since been merged into the `master` branch.
+  Junio commented a bit on how to make sure people get CC'ed in the emails sent by [GitGitGadget](https://gitgitgadget.github.io/) but was happy with the patch itself, which has since been merged into the `master` branch.

   We are looking forward to even more fuzzing infrastructure